ledgerium/ledgeriumstats/README.md

-Ethereum Network Stats
+Ledgerium Blockchain Network Stats
 ============

-This is a visual interface for ledgerium blockchain network real time status.
+This is a visual interface for Ledgerium Blockchain Network real time status.

 ![Screenshot](ledgeriumstats_screenshot.png)